valencia21/valencia21.github.io/_posts/2020-05-27-building-a-stock-price-dashboard-with-dash.markdown

 As soon as a click event occurs, we iterate through each value in the search box (remember the tickers and company names were kept as a key, value pair) and grab the stock price within the dates chosen using the get_historical_value method from the iexfinance wrapper.

-For each value this returns a pandas dataframe that contains the starting price, high/low and closing price, so we just plot the  “close” column on the y-axis.
+For each value this returns a pandas dataframe that contains the starting price, high/low price and closing price, so we just plot the closing price column on the y-axis.

 We also update the graph title to show the stock name.